 What do my efforts go toward?

 The fest is organized and executed by a non-profit group of volunteers who want to present the wonderful Irish music, dance, sports, food and culture to the Indianapolis area.
-No one is paid any amount for participation in the organizing of the event.
-Our funds support local students of Irish music, dance, language and arts through the awarding of scholarships and grants for continuing studies or for the production of one-time cultural contributions.
-In addition, we help support local Irish and non-profit charitable organizations by providing an event that allows them to raise funds as participants.
+In recognition of the Great Potato Famine that brought so many Irish to the United States, we partner with St. Vincent de Paul food bank to support them in their efforts to feed the hungry.
+We gather food, encourage volunteering efforts at their organization and provide funding when possible.
+Our funds also support local students of Irish music, dance, language and arts through the awarding of scholarships and grants for continuing studies or for the production of one-time cultural contributions.
+In addition, we help support local Irish and non-profit charitable organizations by providing an event that allows them to raise funds as participants and pay that forward to the organizations that they support.
 The fest has become the single largest fundraiser for many of the local charitable organizations.

 When are shifts available?